-Those who are residents for tax purposes (not the same as the immigration status) may be subject to the Affordable Care Act requirements.
-To determine your tax residency status, go to http://www.arcticintl.com/quick-spt-test.asp .
-The state group insurance available through FSU employment of at least 30 hours per week (http://www.hr.fsu.edu/?page=benefits/insurance/insurance_home) complies with Affordable Care Act, as does the insurance offered through the FSU Health Center and through www.healthcare.gov.
-Residents for tax purposes who are not compliant with the Affordable Care Act can become subject to a tax penalty when filing their tax return.
-More information regarding the applicability of a tax penalty can be found here (link to the attached pdf) or by consulting with a qualified tax professional.
+The state group insurance available through FSU employment of at least 30 hours per week complies with the Affordable Care Act, as does the insurance offered through the FSU Health Center and through www.healthcare.gov.
 Those in J-1 and J-2 visa status may be subject to both the J-1 visa requirements for insurance and the Affordable Care Act requirements and will need to be careful to meet all provisions of both.
+For instance, High Deductible HMO and PPO plans are not compliant with the J visa deductible limits, and the medical evacuation and repatriation requirements are not covered by the state group insurance.
+Standalone medical evacuation and repatriation are available from a variety of online providers.

 FSU Insurance Requirements for Enrolled Students